Antibacterial Activity of Roasted Coffee Beans and Caffeine

 The researchers found that both green and roasted coffee prevented the bacteria from sticking to the teeth.
 Some isolated coffee compounds had the same effect.
-The scientists think that certain coffee chemicals bind to the tooth enamel, preventing the bacteria from attaching.
+The scientists think that certain chemicals in coffee bind to the tooth enamel, preventing the bacteria from attaching.

-Another group of scientists tested green, roasted, caffeinated and decaffeinated forms of Arabica coffee (Coffea arabica) and Robusta coffee (Coffea canephora), as well as isolated coffee compounds.
-They found that certain coffee compounds acting together were bacteriostatic.
+Another group of scientists tested green, roasted, caffeinated, and decaffeinated forms of Arabica coffee (Coffea arabica) and Robusta coffee (Coffea canephora), as well as isolated coffee compounds.
+They found that specific coffee compounds acting together were bacteriostatic.
 They didn't kill the bacteria but prevented them from growing and reproducing.
-The caffeinated coffees did a better job at this than the decaffeinated coffees, and the lighter roasts of coffee did a better job than the darker roasts.
+The caffeinated coffees did a better job at hindering bacteria than the decaffeinated coffees and the lighter roasts of coffee did a better job than the darker ones.
 In addition, the researchers found that the caffeinated Robusta coffee prevented bacterial attachment and biofilm formation.

-These discoveries are very interesting and could be very important, too.
+The discoveries described above are very interesting and could be very important as well.
 Results in a living body may not be the same as those obtained in lab equipment, however.

-It's important that coffee is drunk black, without any additives, if a person wants to benefit from its potential oral health benefits.
-Milk or cream and sugar can be harmful to teeth.
+It's probably important that coffee is drunk black, without any additives, if a person hopes to experience oral health benefits.
+Milk and sugar can be harmful to teeth.
 Sweet or milky coffee drunk slowly is especially dangerous, since the saliva doesn't get a chance to repair any damage to the tooth enamel before it encounters another onslaught of harmful fluid.